Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 17 October 1917 "1Com" (1st Company?)
 Depot, Boulogne (was this Outreau?)

-31 January 1918 Proceeded to England for duty with A.A.S.C.
-(Australian Army Service Corps) Training Depot & borne supernumerary to establishment of 3rd.
+31 January 1918 he proceeded to England for duty with A.A.S.C.
+(Australian Army Service Corps) Training Depot & borne supernumerary, 3rd.
 Divisional Train, Tidworth

-4 February 1918 arrived A.S.C Training depot UK
+4 February 1918 he arrived at the A.S.C Training depot in the UK

-5 May 1918 attached for duty with Permanent Cadre of Australian Army Service Corps Training Depot
+5 May 1918 he was attached for duty with the Permanent Cadre of Australian Army Service Corps Training Depot

-3 September 1918 proceeded overseas France via Folkstone
+3 September 1918 he proceeded overseas France via Folkstone

 Le Havre, Rouelles, AGBD, Robert Ernest Edward Pocock, 10768